Project Overview

 Temporary road closures and changes

-Below is a summary of the temporary road closures and changes that will happen during the construction works from August 2025 onwards.
+Below is a summary of the temporary road changes in place during the construction works.

 There is no vehicle access to Jetty Road from Colley Terrace.